simgrid/simgrid/examples/README.rst

  - **Waiting for all communications in a set:**
-   The ``wait_all()`` function is useful when you want to block until all activities in a given set have completed.
+   The ``wait_all()`` function is useful when you want to block until all activities in a given set have been completed.

    .. tabs::